macccorehenni/ten-stories/Main Story/The College of the Unheard Prologue.md

 Givly shrugged, and her shoulders—and mount—sagged.
 "We are going to be repeat years?"

 "I have faith that that will *not* be the case, Giv."
-Yae replied.
+Yae replied, strongly.

 "I dunno bout that, Yae."
 Iris wasn't frowning, *per se*, but neither was she smiling.
 "But barring a miracle, we won't be moving on.
 But I may have a plan.
 If I may, Miss Anna?"